Nextflow-Cloud/sso-system/README.md

 ### Setup without Docker
 This service uses MongoDB for its backend management, so you will need a MongoDB cluster or self hosted MongoDB server both of which for the pricing, and downloads page respectively can be found at [MongoDB's Website](https://www.mongodb.com/)
-* Get a working MongoDB cluster or MongoDB self-hosted server
+* Obtain a working MongoDB cluster or MongoDB self-hosted server
 * Go in a terminal and run node index.js or npm start
 * Enjoy the service